AI Search Optimization: The Complete Guide to Getting Cited (2026)

 These are the errors we see most frequently when auditing sites for AI search visibility.

 Blocking AI crawlers.
-Many robots.txt files still disallow GPTBot and PerplexityBot.
+Many robots.txt files still disallow GPTBot, ChatGPT-User, and PerplexityBot.
 If the AI cannot crawl your content, it cannot cite you.
 Check your robots.txt today.

 Publishing vague content.
 "We help businesses grow" is not citation-worthy.
 "Our platform helped 340 SaaS companies increase trial-to-paid conversion by an average of 23%" is.
 AI models cite specifics, not generalities.